melinakdeiuliis/CP423_A1/README.md

 ## Installation

 For Assignment One;
-Make sure you have requests and matplotlib python libraries installed to properly run the webcrawlers.
-The following commands can be used in your cmd.
+Make sure you have all python libraries installed to properly run the webcrawlers which are stated at the top of each module.
+The following commands can be used in your cmd for some important libraries used.
 ```bash
   $ pip install requests